JanaLasser/new-ontology-of-truth/README.md

 # From Alternative conceptions of honesty to alternative facts in communications by U.S. politicians

-Data collection and analysis code for the article "A new ontology of truth shifts public political discourse towards misinformation".
+Data collection and analysis code for the article From [Alternative conceptions of honesty to alternative facts in communications by U.S. politicians](https://doi.org/10.1038/s41562-023-01691-w).

-Authors: Jana Lasser (jana.lasser@tugraz.at), Segun Taofeek Aroyehun, Fabio Carrella, Almog Simchon, David Garcia and Stephan Lewandowsky (Stephan.Lewandowsky@bristol.ac.uk).
+**Cite as**
+J. Lasser, S.T.
+Aroyehun, F. Carrella, A.Simchon, D.Garcia, S. Lewandowsky, Alternative conceptions of honesty to alternative facts in communications by U.S. politicians, *Nature Human Behaviour*, DOI: [10.1038/s41562-023-01691-w](https://doi.org/10.1038/s41562-023-01691-w) (2023).

+**Contact**
+* Jana Lasser (jana.lasser@tugraz.at)
+* Stephan Lewandowsky (Stephan.Lewandowsky@bristol.ac.uk).

 ## General Notes